MuhammadBabarWaseem/NewsApp_React/README.md

-# React News App usinng NEWS API To fetch the news of different categories
+# React News App using NEWS API To fetch the news of different categories

-Here is the url below check it out!